Skip to main content

 --unzip-to .

-Note that we are using the empty --directory-prefix parameter here to omit creation of language folders, as they are part of the filename.
+Note: The empty --directory-prefix parameter prevents the creation of language folders, as they are part of the filename.

 Different language codes for different platforms

-As Lokalise allows storing multiple platform files in the same project it's often important to have different language codes depending on the format you are exporting.
-You need to adjust this manually in Web UI and the Download page.
-Once adjusted, click Build to save the settings.
-Now, when using the CLI tool, the system will apply the last saved setting for that particular file format.
+Since Lokalise allows you to store multiple platform files in the same project, it’s often necessary to use different language codes depending on the format you are exporting.
+To manage this, you’ll need to adjust the language codes manually in the Web UI on the Download page.
+After making your adjustments, click Build to save the settings.

 Did this answer your question?